AndyShiue/Ende-readme/README.md

        wierd => main,
    };

-   util.weird = doNothing; // Also works.
+   wierd.weird = doNothing; // Also works.
    ```

    An instance of a non-`dynamic` `class` is a constant if all of its fields are constants.